-Language can sometimes be very slippery and meaning can easily be distorted or lost, especially when we are trying to deal with deeply meaningful, and sometimes rather subtle, experience.
-Throughout Green Dharma Treasury, there may be words or phrases, (particularly from Buddhist sources, scientific terminology, or freshly coined neologisms) that are unfamiliar to you, either because they are new to you or, because I am using them in novel ways.
-This discursive glossary will help give you a better sense of what I am getting at.
+Throughout Green Dharma Treasury, you may find words or phrases, particularly from Buddhist sources, scientific terminology, or freshly coined neologisms, with which you are unfamiliar, perhaps because they are new to you or because I am using them in novel ways.
+My hope is that this ‘discursive glossary’ will help give you a better sense of what I mean when I use these terms or phrases.
 I suspect that some readers will find this glossary an interesting exploration in and of itself.
 I will add to it as the site grows.

 Anapanasati Sutra – the Buddha’s classic teaching on using mindfulness of breathing as a complete path of liberation.